Renaissance architecture of Toulouse: Classical orders

 Although several ornaments considered to be in the antique style (scrolls, candelabra, putti, medallions) were a great success as early as 1520, capitals referring directly to Classical orders, taken from book quotations, were carved in the 1530s.

 The Ionic order of the gallery of the Hôtel de Pins, built around 1530, is thus taken from the edition of the Treatise of Vitruvius published by Cesariano in 1521.
 The design of its scroll is still imperfect, but this early manifestation of Vitruvian architecture must be credited to the commissioner, who had a brilliant diplomatic career in Milan at the time Cesariano was working on its edition.

-The Corinthian order first appeared in Toulouse on the windows of the courtyard of the Hôtel de Bernuy (1530–1536), while the Doric order appeared on the windows and staircase of the Hôtel de Bagis (1538).
+The Corinthian order is encountered for the first time in Toulouse in the courtyard of the Hôtel de Bernuy (1530-1536), where Louis Privat draws inspiration from Sagredo for the Corinthian capitals.
+Nicolas Bachelier also refers to Sagredo for the Corinthian order of the capitals in the staircase of the Château de Castelnau-d'Estrétefonds (1539-1546), but also to Serlio for the capitals of the Hôtel d'Assézat.

+Among the first Doric capitals to appear in Toulouse, those sculpted by Nicolas Bachelier in the staircase of the Hôtel de Bagis (1538-1545) are adapted from Serlio’s Regole generali, whose publication was very recent at the time.

-The Hôtel de Lamamye is the first manifestation in Toulouse (around 1540) of the elevation of the three superimposed ancient orders: Doric on the lower floor, Ionic in the middle, and Corinthian on the upper floor.
+The Hôtel de Lamamye is the first manifestation in Toulouse (1540-1550) of the elevation of the three superimposed ancient orders: Doric on the lower floor, Ionic in the middle, and Corinthian on the upper floor.

 At the Hôtel d'Assézat (1555–1556), the superimposition of orders over the entire height of the elevation and the presence of an attic evokes the model of the Colosseum, which was distributed through Serlio.
 The original use of twin columns in the city is in keeping with the search for an "enrichment" aesthetic that follows the ancient model, while echoing the mid-century architecture of the kingdom's greats.
-As the careful treatment of the shafts and capitals underlines, the most sophisticated antique expression systematically nourished the sculptor's invention.
+As the careful treatment of the shafts and capitals underlines, the most sophisticated antique expression systematically nourished the sculptor's invention (Nicolas Bachelier).
 Doric is, for example, through Serlio or Labacco, an allusion to his most ornate known version, that of the Basilica Aemilia.